asimmon/Pillar/README.md

 The rest of the documentation will be available soon in the wiki section.
 If you want to use the EventToCommand behavior, there is an example on [my blog at anthonysimmon.com](https://anthonysimmon.com/eventtocommand-in-xamarin-forms-apps/).

 Thank you for your interest in this library.

+I would like to thanks Jonathan Yates (http://adventuresinxamarinforms.com/) for his tutorials.
+It has been a great source of inspiration and he is doing a very good job.